MARS-Group-HAW/KNP/README.md

 # KNP
 MARS base model for Kruger National Park, South Africa.

-You can access the Kruger National Park base model (see Clemen et al., 2021 for more info) by:
+Clemen, T., Lenfers, U.A., Dybulla, J., Ferreira, S.M., Kiker, G.A., Martens, C., Scheiter, S., 2021.
+A cross-scale modeling framework for decision support on elephant management in Kruger National Park, South Africa.
+Ecol.
+Inform.
+62, 101266. doi:10.1016/j.ecoinf.2021.101266

+Because of the file size limits we cannot longer provide model box deployments for different architectures.
+Please contact thomas.clemen@haw-hamburg.de in order to receive a download link.

+## Run model

-Navigate to the 'KNP Base Model' folder and follow the instructions below:
+Download the deployment from your received link then navigate to the 'KNP Base Model' folder and follow the instructions below:

 ### Start the simulation